-The Vancouver International Wine Festival (formerly known as the Vancouver Playhouse International Wine Festival), Canada's premier food & wine event, has three mandates: to provide an informative, educational and
+The Vancouver International Wine Festival, Canada's premier food & wine event, has three mandates: to provide an informative, educational and

 entertaining wine experience for public and trade; to be a premier marketing

 opportunity for the wine industry and festival partners; and to raise funds for

 The festival grew from humble roots as a fundraising initiative of then Vancouver Playhouse Theatre Company board member John E. Levine.
 The inaugural festival in 1979 featured one vintner - Robert Mondavi - and saw approximately 1,000 people attend the two-day event at Hycroft, the Shaughnessy mansion owned by Vancouver's University Women's Club.

 In its second year, VanWineFest was also a one-winery show, but had grown by its fourth year to attract 45 California wineries, becoming known as the California Wine Festival.
 The ninth festival in 1987 was the first multi-national event, with wineries from six more countries joining to showcase their wines.
 After outgrowing several different venues, the Wine Festival moved to the Vancouver Convention Centre in 1988, where the main Tasting Room sessions have been held for the past 25 years.